This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Final Thoughts On Expat Explore:

-The tour Prague to Budapest Rail Express with Expat Explore was top notch.
+Prague to Budapest Rail Express with Expat Explore was top-notch.
 I got to visit 4 countries, explore new cultures, see incredible landmarks and eat incredible food.
 There was NEVER a moment I felt cheated or let down.
 The comfort and speed of this rail tour made it so much more enjoyable.
 Prague, Vienna, Bratislava and Budapest are simply…beautiful.
 I sincerely hope this Expat Explore Review will make you consider taking this awesome tour.

 The day tours run by our guide and local guides were excellent in that they were able to share with us the rich history of each location.
 They took the time to answer any questions and see all the important and culturally significant sites.
 The value I got for my money was fantastic!